platformsh/platformsh-docs/src/development/ssh.md

 Searching for a public key file:
 1. Open up a command prompt.
-2. run the following commands:
+2. Run the following commands:

 ```bash
 $ cd ~/.ssh